 Modern inline skates begin to appear in the Netherlands.

 An inline skate with 2 round, artificial rubber wheels and no brake was developed by Rocker Skate Company in Burbank, California.
-It was advertised in “Popular Science” in November of 1953 and in “Popular Mechanics” in February of 1954.
-The magazine ads described them as quiet, fast and good for stops and turning.
+It was advertised in “Popular Science” in the November 1953 issue and in “Popular Mechanics” in the February 1954 issue.
+The ads described them as "quiet, fast and good for stops and turning."

 The Chicago Skate Company tries to market an inline skate similar to today's equipment, but it was shaky, uncomfortable and the brakes were not dependable.

 A USSR inline skate was made in 1960 with 4 wheels and a toe stop.
 It appeared to have solid construction and is similar some of the current inline figure skates with wheel-shaped, front-mounted toe stops.

 A heavy looking inline skate called the "Euba-Swingo" was manufactured by the Euba company in Germany.
 This skate was available permanently mounted to a boot or as a clamp-on skate.
 Euba-Swingo skates were rockered, had a front mounted toe-stop and were used for dry-land figure skating training.

 Inline skates also made an appearance in the Russian movie Королева бензоколонки (1962) at about 9m23s into the film.